› Business Loans › Lender Reviews › American Express Merchant Financing Review

 The minimum term is six months, and the minimum borrowing amount is $5,000.
 Amex offers terms of 6-, 12-, or 24 months for loans greater than $35,000.
 For loans of $35,000 or less, Amex only offers a 12-month term.

 Amex Merchant Financing is currently not accepting new applications.
+The loan application process is designed to be efficient and convenient, often completed in as little as 10 minutes.
 When new applications are open, the process works like this:

 First, visit the American Express Merchant Financing website and click “Get Started.”
 You’ll be asked to enter your name, contact information, and basic information about your business.